 RELATED ARTICLE The Ultimate Guide To L-glutamine

 L-Glutamine is essential for maintaining a healthy immune system.
 Often overlooked, endurance athletes and powerlifters alike can experience increased susceptibility to infection, due to weakened immune systems while training.
 Glutamine is used by white blood cells to produce cytokines, (small proteins released by white blood cells).
-With an increased amount of cytokines, you invariably increase your body’s susceptibility to illness and protect your immune system.
+With an increased amount of cytokines, you invariably increase your body’s susceptibility to illness and which can lead to excess inflammation and conditions like autoimmune diseases.

 In a randomized controlled trial published by the International Journal of Clinical Pharmacology and Therapeutics, 24 athletes were administered 10g of Glutamine per day for six weeks, to determine whether Glutamine supplementation alters immune function in athletes during heavy resistance training.